-Vision care, limited to routine examinations for vision correction when provided in Capital Health Plan's Eye Care Centers, and the diagnosis/treatment of an injury to or disease of the eyes when provided at a network provider.
+Vision care, limited to routine examinations for vision correction and the diagnosis/treatment of eye disease when provided in Capital Health Plan's Health Centers.
 Lenses, frames and contact lenses are available from the Plan for the Member's convenience on a fee schedule structured to be competitive with the current local market.
-Initial eyeglasses or contact lenses following cataract surgery or Accidental injury, which would necessitate corrective lenses (initial pair of eyeglasses is limited to the cost of the basic plastic lens and up to \$65.00 for the frames and obtained only at Capital Health Plan's Eye Care Centers).
-The Member must pay any additional costs for upgraded frames or lenses.
-Additional costs will not apply to any applicable out-of-pocket maximum.
+Initial eyeglasses following cataract surgery or accidental injury which would necessitate corrective lenses (initial pair of eyeglasses is limited to the cost of the lens and up to \$25.00 for the frames and obtained only at Capital Health Plan's Eye Care Centers.)